- Handmade & craft focus

 What can I sell on Folksy?

 Folksy is all about handmade and craft supplies.
-No vintage, no cakes or creams.
+No vintage.
 Take a moment to read our helpful article on what you are allowed to sell on Folksy.

 How much does it cost to sell on Folksy?